naturalis/windows-openstack-imaging/README.md

 ### Create a instance

-- Start a instance, name it 'windows-2012-build-001' and assign a floating IP.
+Start a instance, name it 'windows-2012-build-001' and assign a floating IP.
 Connect to the instance using RDP

 ### Customize the instance

-- Install Chocolatey, using the batch script found on there website
+Install Chocolatey, using the batch script found on there website Install Git and PowerShell:
-- Install Git:

     cinst git
+    cinst powershell

-- Download git repo:
+Download git repo:

     git clone https://github.com/naturalis/windows-openstack-imaging.git c:\Windows\Temp

-- Add Chocolatey and Git to system path, so that all users can run it by running the following script
+Add Chocolatey and Git to system path, so that all users can run it by running the following script

     SetPath.ps1

-- Disable UAC, by running the following script and reboot the instance
+Disable UAC, by running the following script and reboot the instance

     DisableUAC.ps1

-- Run Windows update
+Run Windows update

-- Download CloudbaseInitSetup_Beta.msi from https://www.cloudbase.it/downloads/CloudbaseInitSetup_Beta.msi from your workstation and copy it into C:\Windows\Temp on the instance
+Download CloudbaseInitSetup_Beta.msi from https://www.cloudbase.it/downloads/CloudbaseInitSetup_Beta.msi from your workstation and copy it into C:\Windows\Temp on the instance

 ### Install Cloudinit

-- Disassiate the floating IP address
+Disassiate the floating IP address
-- Reboot the instance
+Reboot the instance
-- Run CloudbaseInitSetup_Beta.msi, activate sysprep and shutdown
+Run CloudbaseInitSetup_Beta.msi, activate sysprep and shutdown

 ### Create snapshot